snownontrace/snownontrace.github.io/miraprep.md

 date: 2020-08-09
 ---

 [Miraprep](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0160509) uses a simple trick to greatly improve the DNA yield using a miniprep kit.
-From 2 mL terrific broth culture, we routinely get 30-50 µg plasmid DNA.
-For comparison, the average yield of regular miniprep is 10-20 µg.
+From 2 mL terrific broth (TB) culture, we routinely get 30-50 µg plasmid DNA.
+For comparison, the average yield of a regular miniprep from 2 mL TB culture is 10-20 µg.

 If you are very familiar with miniprep, the miraprep trick is to _add an equal volume of ethanol to the supernatant before loading it onto the column_, whereas all other steps remain essentially the same.
 The ethanol is thought to overcome the typical binding capacity of silica columns by condensing DNA into micro-precipitates.